text-generation-inference documentation

 • For decode operation, please set --max-batch-size as bs, where bs is your expected maximum decode batch size.

-• Please note that batch size will be always padded to the nearest multiplication of BATCH_BUCKET_SIZE and PREFILL_BATCH_BUCKET_SIZE.
+• Please note that batch size will be always padded to the nearest shapes that has been warmed up.
+This is done to avoid out of memory issues and to ensure that the graphs are reused efficiently.

 Reference